joeschmo/gst-hs/README.md

 remembers variable assignments done in the source file.
 While any filename will do, it is preferred that the filename ends with the .gst extension.

+## Known Bugs

+- do not have variable names that start with the letter `z`.
+Unfortunately the parser will consume the `z` and believed it has found the expression for zero.

 ## ToDo

 - Perhaps a tutorial?